Journal Entry Agent

 Identify period-end close trigger Has the cut-off date passed and are all sub-ledger feeds (AR, AP, payroll, fixed assets, treasury) closed?
 Rules Engine Auditor

-ERP close calendar + sub-ledger status flags; SOX 404 requires documented cut-off controls per PCAOB AS 2201; IAS 1 Para 36 requires consistent reporting period boundaries
+The check runs against the ERP close calendar and sub-ledger status flags.
+SOX 404 requires documented cut-off controls per PCAOB AS 2201, and IAS 1 Para 36 requires consistent reporting period boundaries.

 Decision Record